5 Tips to Set New Year's Resolutions That Stick

 Create Smaller Goals

-You may find that you prefer quarterly or monthly goals that tie into a larger intention for the year.
+You may find that you prefer quarterly or monthly goals that tie into a larger intention for the year instead of the pressure of sustaining something year-round.

-• If you want to get healthier, you might set a goal to walk or move your body for at least 20 minutes per day and check in every so often to see how it’s going.
+If you want to get in shape, you might set a goal to walk or move your body for at least 20 minutes per day and check in every so often to see how it’s going.

 Need to Set boundaries but aren’t sure how?